zeitchef/scottvoyles.com/content/cheatsheets/position.md

 # absolute
   - positioning context is the parent element position
-  - element is removed from normal flow
+  - element is removed from normal/document flow

 # fixed
   - positioning context is the viewport